-Please note that some features are edition dependent - please consult the Sparx Systems web site for details about which edition supports which features.
+Note that some features are edition dependent - see the Sparx Systems web site for details on which edition supports which features.

-Feature Description Strategic Models A range of strategy based model types including Strategy Maps, Value Chain, Balanced Scorecard, Dataflow and Org Chart.
+Feature Description Strategic Models A range of strategy-based model types, including Strategy Maps, Value Chain, Balanced Scorecard, Dataflow and Org Chart.
 Essential modeling for management and for expressing overall business or enterprise level goals and strategy.
-Charts and Dashboards Material supporting the building of dashboards and specification of charts based on model content.
-Charts provide a real-time view into the health and status of a model and allow for hot spots and problem areas to be detected early and dealt with accordingly.
-A number of chart types are available, including Pie, Series, Bar and Heat Map.
+Charts and Dashboards Material supporting the building of dashboards and the specification of Charts based on model content.
+Charts provide a real-time view of the health and status of a model, and allow for hot-spots and problem areas to be detected early and dealt with accordingly.
+A number of types of Chart are available, including Pie Charts, Series Charts, Bar Charts and Heat Maps.
 Analysis Models This section identifies a number of analytic diagram types that have an affinity for business engineering and analysis.
 Mind Mapping, Process diagrams and custom stereotypes targeting business scenarios and terms are some of the features discussed.
-Requirements Coverage of managing requirements in Enterprise Architect for the business user.
+Requirements Coverage of managing Requirements in Enterprise Architect for the business user.
 A shortened version of the book length "Requirements Engineering" topic also available from Sparx Systems.
 Covers creating, tracing, managing and generally dealing with all kinds of requirements.
-Decision Models Information about building Decision tables as per the OMG decision modeling notation.
-Shows how to build a Decision table and how to display that table on a diagram.
-Business An advanced mechanism for creating and
+Decision Models Information about building Decision Tables as per the OMG Decision Modeling and Notation (DMN) standard.
+Shows how to build a Decision Table and how to display that table on a diagram.

-Rules working with Business Rules in a manner similar to the Decision Tables specified earlier but with some additional functionality that allows for the translation of those rules into activity charts and into code.
-BPMN Support Enterprise Architect has very detailed and comprehensive support for the Business Process Model and Notation specification.
+Business Rules An advanced mechanism for creating and working with Business Rules in a manner similar to the Decision Tables specified earlier but with some additional functionality that allows for the translation of those rules into activity charts and into code.
+BPMN Support Enterprise Architect has very detailed and comprehensive support for the Business Process Model and Notation (BPMN) specification.
 BPMN is a popular business and process modeling notation that targets unambiguously defining business (and other) processes in a visual manner with downstream capabilities for simulation, model exchange and code generation.
-BPSim Support BPSim provides the business modeler with a mechanism for defining additional characteristics and parameters for a BPMN model that allow the BPMN model to be simulated with different 'real world' scenarios.
+BPSim Support BPSim provides the Business Modeler with a mechanism for defining additional characteristics and parameters for a BPMN model that allows the BPMN model to be simulated with different 'real world' scenarios.
 Performance data such as time, efficiency, throughput, resources used, resources idle and so on, can be captured and reported from a suitable BPSim engine.

-Sparx Systems provide a BPSim-capable simulator (for separate purchase) - the MDG BPSim Execution Engine - which integrates with the BPSim and BPMN models defined in Enterprise Architect, providing the capability to run and store the results from multiple simulations and to perform convenient comparisons across each configuration's result set.
-Installing the Sparx Systems MDG BPSim Execution Engine and registering the licence for it are pre-requisites for accessing and using the built-in BPSim configuration facilities.
+Sparx Systems provide a BPSim-capable Simulator - the BPSim Execution Engine - which integrates with the BPSim and BPMN models defined in Enterprise Architect, providing the capability to run and store the results from multiple Simulations and to perform convenient comparisons across each configuration's result set.
+The Sparx Systems BPSim Execution Engine is a pre-requisite for accessing and using the built-in BPSim configuration facilities.
 BPEL Support for modeling and working with the BPEL (Business Process Execution Language), a subset of BPMN that supports export in the BPEL execution language format.
 Business Modeling Notation Stereotypes and modeling conventions from the UML business modeling extensions defined in earlier versions of the UML.
-Eriksson-Pen ker Notation Support for the Business Process Model and Notation, defined by Eriksson and Penker.
+Eriksson-Pen ker Notation Support for the Business Process Model and Notation (BPMN), defined by Eriksson and Penker.
 A useful and straightforward process mapping that quickly builds maps of processes, inputs, outputs and goals that constitute a business or enterprise level process.
-Case Management Model & Notation (CMMN) The MDG Technology for the Case Management Model & Notation helps you to create CMMN models with Enterprise Architect, for representing actions taken regarding a subject in a particular situation to achieve a desired outcome.
+Case Management Model & Notation (CMMN) Within Enterprise Architect, the Case Management Model & Notation helps you to create CMMN models for representing actions taken regarding a subject in a particular situation to achieve a desired outcome.